Estimated reading time: 11 minutes

 Article 22: Protection against arrest and detention in certain cases.

-Under punitive detention: right to be informed of the grounds of arrest, consult a legal practitioner, and produce before the magistrate within 24 hours.
+Under punitive detention: the right to be informed of the grounds of arrest, consult a legal practitioner, and produce before the magistrate within 24 hours.

 RIGHT AGAINST EXPLOITATION (23-24)